 There are other causes of incontinence like diabetes, Alzheimer’s disease, obesity, prostate surgery, pregnancy, childbirth, or a temporary health condition.
-Usually, when the root cause is treatable, incontinence lasts for a temporary amount of time, and can be managed.
+Usually, when the root cause is treatable, incontinence lasts for a temporary amount of time and can be managed.
 However, in some cases, it worsens and turns out to be untreatable, leaving the patient with just one option, i.e. incontinence management.
 There are several kinds of products to manage urinary incontinence, including adult diapers and urinary catheters.

-A Urinary catheter is basically a silicone penile sheath that is placed inside the body of the patient in the form of a tube, in order to empty out the bladder and collect urine.
+A Urinary catheter is basically a silicone penile sheath (re: pipe) that is placed inside the body of the patient in the form of a tube, in order to empty out the bladder and collect urine.
 Its external part is hidden underneath the person’s clothing.
 This option is usually recommended when the patient suffers from restricted mobility or is bedridden for a short time span.
 There are various types of urinary catheters, such as indwelling catheters, external catheters, and intermittent catheters.
 One can find several types of catheters for males as well as females.
 However, a silicone urinary catheter is the last option that a doctor prescribes to manage incontinence, due to several adverse effects of using catheters.
-They are as follows:

 Urinary Tract Infections

 Bladder spasms occur when the bladder muscles contract or tighten suddenly, and can cause a burning sensation and pain, often leading to an urge to urinate.
 They can be as painful as stomach cramps.

 Leakage around catheters

 Injury to any part of the urethra

-Catheters can injure a part of the urethra, when inserted.
+Catheters can injure a part of the urethra when inserted.
 This is also a common problem among Alzheimer’s patients, as they tend to pull it out due to agitation.

-The ill-effects of using catheters, as mentioned above, are the major reason why doctors prefer recommending adult diapers over catheters.
+But not every CAUTI case ends as a success story.
 Adult diapers are not only safe in the sense that they are worn in place over the patient’s body, but they also do not lead to UTIs, provided the patient or caretaker changes the diapers regularly and maintains proper hygiene.
 So, if you are a caretaker looking for an apt incontinence product to manage the patient’s incontinence, or as a patient with urinary incontinence, we suggest that you avoid using catheters and switch to or opt for adult diapers.
 They are safe, hygienic and help to manage incontinence perfectly well.

 Here, at Friends Adult Diapers, you can find a variety of highly absorbent, high-end adult incontinence diapers.
-Explore our range of incontinence products here..
+Explore our range of incontinence products here.